 - Have an OWL Link account

-- Background and drug screening prior to clinical
+- Background and drug screening are required prior to clinical

-•Get Started on a Rewarding Career in Healthcare Today !
+Get Started on a Rewarding Career as a Pharmacy Technician Today !